sst/sst/www/docs/overview/cron-jobs.md

 |  0/5  |  8\-17  |  ?  |  \*  |  MON\-FRI  |  \*  |  Run every 5 minutes Monday through Friday between 8:00 am and 5:55 pm  |
 |  0/30  |  20\-2  |  ?  |  \*  |  MON\-FRI  |  \*  |  Run every 30 minutes Monday through Friday between 10:00 pm on the starting day to 2:00 am on the following day  |

-Read more about cron expressions syntax here: https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-rule-schedule.html#eb-cron-expressions
+You can [read more about the cron expressions syntax](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-rule-schedule.html#eb-cron-expressions) over on the AWS docs.